EastonLee/TodoPomo/README.md

 ![TodoPomo](images/TodoPomo.gif)

-When editting "To Do Tasks" file, you can start a Pomodoro with a task name by placing cursor in the task line and pressing ALT + S shortcut or clicking the green play button at the bottom right corner.
+When editing "To Do Tasks" file, you can start a Pomodoro with a task name by placing cursor in the task line and pressing ALT + S shortcut or clicking the green play button at the bottom right corner.

 TodoPomo provides you background white noise when working, you can change it or disable it.

 Todopomo allows you to specify the task file where you organize and store your plans, the default task file location is "~/.everything.todo".
-You finished tasks are stored in the "~/.todopomo.json".
+Your finished tasks are stored in the "~/.todopomo.json".

 The number on the right hand of the counting down clock indicates how many Pomodoro you have finished today, helps track your daily work load.

+## How to install

+1. Open Visual Studio Code
+1. Run `ext install TodoPomo` in Command Palette (without ">" prompt)

+Or search and install "TodoPomo" install extension panel.

 ## Requirements